Our top tips for improving your ski technique in any piste condition:

 - Use warm weather wax to ensure your skis run as smoothly as possible

-- Slushy snow makes your leg muscles work much harder than perfect snow conditions, so ensure that you are fit before your quads are in good shape before you hit the slopes in spring.
+- Slushy snow makes your leg muscles work much harder than perfect snow conditions, so ensure that you are fit and that your quads are in good shape before you hit the slopes in spring.

 There are ups and downs to different snow conditions but if you can master them all, you will learn to love them all.
 Just remember to use the right skiing techniques depending on the snow conditions and use every opportunity to practise and you will soon be an all-weather, all-mountain skier.

-If you haven’t already booked your next ski break, have a look at our fantastic solo ski holidays.
+If you haven’t already booked your next ski break, have a look at our fantastic solo ski holidays and single parent ski holidays.

 And once you are ready to go, make sure to check out our ultimate ski holiday packing list!